cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 * Specify who is playing with the red pieces.
 Call the field `red`.
 * Specify who is playing with the black pieces.
 Call the field `black`.

-Instruct Starport to take care of all this:
+Instruct Ignite CLI to take care of all this:

 ```sh
 $ starport scaffold message createGame red black --module checkers --response idValue